Medication Technician (Med Tech)

 - Able to speak, read, write and understand English.

 - Earned high school diploma or successfully passed the general educational development (GED) test.

 - Current American Heart Association Basic Life Support for the Health Care Provider (CPR) certification is required.
 Other CPR courses are not accepted.

 - Students need to be in good health and be able to lift 50 pounds throughout the entire class and clinical sessions.

 - Successful completion of an approved Nurse Aide course.
 Proof of current placement on Virginia Nurse Aide Registry must be provided prior to start of course.

 You will be required to pass a Virginia and National background criminal background check and a drug screen.
 You will also need to provide proof of a recent physical examination and specified immunizations.

-Classes will begin in Fall of 2019.
+Classes will begin in Spring/ Summer of 2020.
 Clinical Sessions are held at the Villa at Suffield in Warrenton, VA.